SEND Information Report

 What should I do if I think my child may have special educational needs?

-If you have concerns, contact your child’s teacher, Miss Beth Bennett the SENCo or Miss Julia Thubron (Acting Assistant Head teacher and Inclusion Leader).
+If you have concerns, contact your child’s teacher, Mrs Beth Bennett the SENCo or Miss Julia Thubron (Acting Assistant Head teacher and Inclusion Leader).

 How will I know how Parklands Primary School supports my child?